Skip to contents

 diatom_class

-A string vector of diatom class names in the World Register of Marine Species (WoRMS).
+A character vector of diatom class names in the World Register of Marine Species (WoRMS).
 Default is "Bacillariophyceae".

 marine_only